ldaptools/ldaptools/docs/en/reference/Main-Configuration.md

   * Windows: `C:\OpenLDAP\sysconf\ldap.conf` (If this directory structure does not exist, then create it...and the file)
   * Linux: `/etc/ldap/ldap.conf`

+However, be warned that using `TLS_REQCERT never` can be a bit of a security risk as it ignores invalid certificates.
+Consider copying your domain CA cert to `/etc/ssl/certs` then reference it in your `ldap.conf` with the `TLS_CACERT /etc/ssl/certs/ca.pem` option combined with `TLS_REQCERT hard`.

 **Default**: `false`

 -------------------------------